ProtonLights/design/gitdesign.md

 # Model

-The canonical copy is stored on the master branch.
+The canonical copy is stored on the master branch on the server.
+Each user will have their own branch on the server.
+When working, each save will commit to their branch locally.
+When connected